Chalarangelo/30-seconds-of-code/snippets/navigation-list-item-hover-and-focus-effect.md

 title: Navigation list item hover and focus effect
 tags: visual,beginner
 firstSeen: 2019-09-19T22:48:57+03:00
-lastUpdated: 2020-12-30T15:37:37+02:00
+lastUpdated: 2021-10-11T18:44:51+03:00
 ---

 Creates a custom hover and focus effect for navigation items, using CSS transformations.

-- Use the `:before` pseudo-element at the list item anchor to create a hover effect, hide it using `transform: scale(0)`.
+- Use the `:before` pseudo-element at the list item anchor to create a hover effect.
+Hide it using `transform: scale(0)`.
-- Use the `:hover` and `:focus` pseudo-class selectors to transition to `transform: scale(1)` and show the pseudo-element with its colored background.
+- Use the `:hover` and `:focus` pseudo-class selectors to transition the pseudo-element to `transform: scale(1)` and show its colored background.
 - Prevent the pseudo-element from covering the anchor element by using `z-index`.

 ```html